adamluckydo/ontology/Soul.md

 ## Brass Tacks

-Humans desire two things: Safety and love.
+Humans suffer when they lack two things: Safety and love.
 Suffering happens when they don't feel like they have those.

 The Buddha realized: There is no way to _ever_ be safe, if "safety" means "not dying".
 Likewise, the need to be loved is infinitely expanding.
 The only way to resolve these needs for good would be to to remove the need for them in the first place.
 By modifying perception such that there _is_ no self that needs safety or love, those reason to even have those desires is extinguished.
 Ergo, no suffering.